stringo-sudhanshu/Weather_project/README.md

 # Weather_project
-this project is very good
+this project is about the weather details in any place